-BASEL, Switzerland, Aug.
-09, 2019 (GLOBE NEWSWIRE) -- Axovant Gene Therapies Ltd (AXGT), a clinical-stage company developing innovative gene therapies, today provided financial results and corporate updates for its first quarter ended June 30, 2019.
+NEW YORK and BASEL, Switzerland, Nov.
+08, 2019 (GLOBE NEWSWIRE) -- Axovant Gene Therapies Ltd (AXGT), a clinical-stage company developing innovative gene therapies, today provided financial results and corporate updates for its second fiscal quarter ended September 30, 2019.

 Key Highlights and Development Updates

-General and administrative expenses decreased by $5.3 million from $11.8 million for the three months ended June 30, 2018 to $6.5 million in the three months ended June 30, 2019.
-The decrease was primarily related to reductions in i) professional fees of $2.3 million supporting business development and financing activities in the prior year, ii) share-based compensation expense of $1.9 million attributable to reduced headcount, and iii) costs allocated under the Roivant services agreements of $1.2 million as a result of the decentralization of the services provided to us.
-Going forward, the costs allocated to us under the services agreements are expected to be insignificant.
+General and administrative expenses decreased by $5.5 million from $10.6 million for the three months ended September 30, 2018 to $5.1 million in the three months ended September 30, 2019, primarily due to reductions in (i) share-based compensation expense of $3.1 million, attributable to reduced headcount, (ii) legal and accounting fees of $0.8 million, (iii) costs allocated under our services agreements with Roivant Sciences, Inc. ("RSI") and Roivant Sciences GmbH ("RSG") of $0.7 million as a result of the decentralization of the services provided to us, and (iv) a reduction in marketing costs of $0.6 million.
+Going forward, the costs allocated to us under our services agreements with RSI and RSG are expected to continue to be insignificant.

-Net loss for the fiscal first quarter ended June 30, 2019 was $28.1 million, or $1.23 per share, based on a weighted-average of 22.8 million common shares outstanding, compared to a net loss of $51.9 million, or $3.85 per share, based on a weighted-average of 13.5 million common shares outstanding for the quarter ended June 30, 2018.
-Net cash used in operating activities for the fiscal first quarter ended June 30, 2019 was $17.7 million, or $16.7 million excluding $1.0 million paid to the University of Massachusetts Medical School for a development milestone achieved.
-Excluding milestone payments, we expect our net cash used in operations to be lower during the fiscal year ending March 31, 2020 than in the prior year due to a reduced operating cost structure, the discontinuation of our legacy small molecule drug programs and the termination of the license and collaboration agreement with Benitec Biopharma Limited.
+Net loss for the six months ended September 30, 2019 was $41.9 million, or $1.84 per share, based on a weighted-average of 22.8 million common shares outstanding, compared to a net loss of $85.7 million, or $6.00 per share, based on a weighted-average of 14.3 million common shares outstanding for the six months ended September 30, 2018.
+Net cash used in operating activities for the six months ended September 30, 2019 was $36.5 million, or $30.5 million excluding a total of $6.0 million paid to Oxford and the University of Massachusetts Medical School for development milestones achieved.
+Excluding milestone payments, we expect our net cash used in operating activities to be lower during the fiscal year ending March 31, 2020 than in the prior fiscal year due to a streamlined operating structure, the discontinuation of our small molecule drug programs and the termination of the license and collaboration agreement with Benitec.

-Axovant, part of the Roivant family of companies, is a clinical-stage gene therapy company focused on developing a pipeline of innovative product candidates for debilitating neurological and neuromuscular diseases.
-Our current pipeline of gene therapy candidates targets GM1 gangliosidosis, GM2 gangliosidosis (including Tay-Sachs disease and Sandhoff disease), and Parkinson’s disease.
+Axovant Gene Therapies, part of the Roivant family of companies, is a clinical-stage company focused on developing a pipeline of innovative gene therapy product candidates for debilitating neurological diseases.
+The company's current pipeline of gene therapy candidates targets GM1 gangliosidosis, GM2 gangliosidosis (including Tay-Sachs disease and Sandhoff disease), and Parkinson’s disease.
 Axovant is focused on accelerating product candidates into and through clinical trials with a team of experts in gene therapy development and through external partnerships with leading gene therapy organizations.
 For more information, visit www.axovant.com.

 Roivant Sciences aims to improve health by rapidly delivering innovative medicines and technologies to patients.
 It does this by building Vants – nimble, entrepreneurial biotech and healthcare technology companies with a unique approach to sourcing talent, aligning incentives, and deploying technology to drive greater efficiency in R&D and commercialization.
 For more information, please visit www.roivant.com.